windkh/node-red-contrib-shelly/README.md

 ```
 {
     relay : 0,
-	turn : "toggle"
+	turn : 'toggle'
 }
 ```
-turn can be one of the following: "toggle", "on", "off"
+turn can be one of the following: 'toggle', 'on', 'off'

 Right after having sent the request to the shelly device a status request is done.
 The relays property of the response is output on output 1.